-IGSP Academic Calendar
+Academic Calendar

-This spring semester program is designed to fit the US academic calendar.
+This is a spring semester program.
 You need to arrive at the Frankfurt am Main (FRA) airport on January 3, 2019, between 7 am and 11 am.

-In 2 2010

-Jan 2, 2019
+Depart US: Jan 2, 2019

-Jan 3
+Arrive Germany: Jan 3

-Jan 4-7
+Orientation: Jan 4-7

-Jan 8-Feb 19
+Language Course Jan 8-Feb 19

+1:

-Feb 20-Feb 25
+Break: Feb 20-Feb 25

-Feb 26-April 16
+Language Course Feb 26-April 16

+2:

-May 4-May 7
+Berlin Field Trip May 4-May 7

-The first possible start date is April 23, the last possible end date is May 29.
-The exact dates of the literature course will be announced in March 2019; the class will most likely meet two times/week.
-May 29 or May 31.
-(Note that May 30 is a public holiday in Germany; it will not be
+Literature Course: The first possible start

+date is April 23, the last

+possible end date is

+May 29.
+The exact dates

+of the literature course

+will be announced in

+March 2019; the class

+will most likely meet

+two times/week.

+Final Housing May 29 or May 31.

+Move Out Date (Note that May 30 is a

+public holiday in

+Germany; it will not be

-possible to check out of your housing on that day.)
+possible to check out of

+your housing on that

+Danastona fuana day.)

-Because the end date for the literature course is not yet known you should book your flight home for late afternoon/evening of May 29 or later.
-Please see the "Housing
+Departure from Frankfurt Because the end date

+Frankturt " for the literature course

+is not yet known you

+should book your

+flight home for late afternoon/evening of

+May 29 or later.
+Please

+see the "Housing

+Check-Out" paragraph

-for important info on booking your flight If the course finishes earlier, you are free to depart earlier, so look for a ticket with a low change fee!
+for important info on

+booking your flight If

+the course finishes

+earlier, you are free to

+depart earlier, so look for a ticket with a low change fee!